bufbuild/protobuf-es/MANUAL.md

 }
 ```

-Putting all of the above together for a simple example:
+Putting all of the above together:

 ```ts
 function generateTs(schema: Schema) {